onais/SOAP-Web-Service-Generator/README.md

 # SOAP-Web-Service-Generator
-SOAP Web Service Generator From Entity FrameWork Entities using Scaffolding
+SOAP Web Service Generator From EntityFrameWork Entities using Scaffolding